 NEET Number Of Attempts And Age Limit – Upper & Lower Age Limit

-As per the official notice on NEET eligibility criteria 2020, the regulation is as stated below:
+As per the official notice on NEET eligibility criteria, the regulation is as stated below:

-- Lower Age Limit – Candidate has completed the age of 17 years at the time of admission or will complete 17 years of age on or before 31st December of the same year of candidate’s admission to the first year UG (Undergraduate) Medical course
+- Lower Age Limit – Candidate must have completed the age of 17 years at the time of admission or will complete 17 years of age on or before 31st December of the same year of candidate’s admission to the first year UG (Undergraduate) Medical course

-- Upper age limit – candidate is 25 years of age as on the examination date with a relaxation period of 5 years for candidates pertaining to category – SC/ST/OBC-NCL and PwD candidates was implemented.
+- Upper age limit – Earlier, the candidate with 25 years of age as on the examination date with a relaxation period of 5 years for candidates pertaining to category – SC/ST/OBC-NCL and PwD candidates was implemented.
 As of now, there is no upper age limit until the Supreme Court passes its judgment on it.

 - Candidates that are Overseas Citizens of India or Indian citizens with an intention to take up Undergraduate Medical Courses from a foreign/overseas medical or dental college/university are also subject to qualification of the NEET – Undergraduate exam.